-- A device where human stem cells either compose the device or are used to manufacture the device. - A device intended for clinical use with human stem cells where the stem cell contributes to the therapeutic mechanism of action (MOA) of the combination product. - A device intended to address a critical bottleneck to clinical development or use of a stem cell treatment AND where testing with a human stem cell confirms the clinical safety and efficacy of the device. - A device where the therapeutic MOA requires the recruitment or incorporation of an endogenous stem cell.
+- A device intended to address a critical bottleneck to clinical development or use of a stem cell treatment AND where testing with a human stem cell confirms the clinical safety and efficacy of the device. - A device where the therapeutic MOA requires the recruitment or incorporation of an endogenous stem cell.